English

 The background and history of the network

-17 years ago, in 2000, the principal of the school, started to look for alternative teaching methods in order to boost its pupils learning performance - at the time significantly lagging behind the national average.
-We were quite desperate because of the children’s behaviour, they were under-motivated and generally the situation was quite hopeless.
-When searching for alternative methods they came across the Complex Instruction (CI) and decided to add it to the school’s pedagogical repertoire.
-In the eyes of the Hejőkeresztúr teachers, the major share of the school's success can be ascribed to this specific instructional system.
-CI was developed by Cohen and Lotan at Stanford university and we translated the method into Hungarian circumstances.
-It took 3 years to create the Hungarian CI, as an innovation, is called Komplex Instrukciós Program (henceforward KIP).
-The basic idea of CI and KIP is the same but there are many differences, especially in case of technology.
-In 2009 the dissemination of KIP began.
-At the moment (2017 February) 76 schools, 20 000 pupils and 1500 teachers belong to the network.
-Between 2010 and 2012 we called KIP H2O project, but after that we return back to the name of KIP.
+In 2000, the principal of the school began to look for alternative teaching methods in order to boost pupils’ learning performance, which at the time was significantly lagging behind the national average.
+We were quite desperate because of the children’s behaviour; they were under-motivated and, in general, the situation seemed rather hopeless.
+While searching for alternative methods, they came across Complex Instruction (CI) and decided to add it to the school’s pedagogical repertoire.
+In the eyes of the Hejőkeresztúr teachers, a major share of the school’s success can be attributed to this specific instructional system.
+CI was developed by Cohen and Lotan at Stanford University, and we adapted the method to Hungarian conditions.
+It took three years to create the Hungarian version of CI, which, as an innovation, is called the Komplex Instrukciós Program (hereafter KIP).
+The basic idea of CI and KIP is the same, but there are many differences, especially regarding technology.
+In 2009, the dissemination of KIP began.
+At the moment nearly 200 schools, 30,000 pupils and 2000 teachers belong to the network.

 Key pedagogical practice

-The KIP is a teaching program developed in the 1970's at the Stanford University by Elizabeth G. Cohen and Rachel Lotan.
-Since the time of its formulation, it has been practiced as a specific pedagogical approach in thousands of classrooms in the United States and worldwide (Cohen and Lotan 2014).
-It aims to create more equitable classroom atmosphere in which status differences among pupils do not play a significant role and don't hinder their learning efforts.
-It also radically changes the teaching perspective - it allows for appreciation and evaluation of a variety of intelligence forms and capacities and it makes children active actors of their own learning.
-This pedagogical practice is thus successful in introducing high quality education to diverse classrooms, in which social backgrounds and intellectual capacities of pupils differ substantially.
+KIP is a teaching program developed in the 1970s at Stanford University by Elizabeth G. Cohen and Rachel Lotan.
+Since its formulation, it has been practiced as a specific pedagogical approach in thousands of classrooms in the United States and worldwide (Cohen and Lotan 2014).
+It aims to create a more equitable classroom atmosphere in which status differences among pupils do not play a significant role or hinder their learning efforts.
+It also radically changes the teaching perspective: it allows for the appreciation and evaluation of a variety of forms of intelligence and capacities, and it makes children active participants in their own learning.
+This pedagogical practice is therefore successful in introducing high-quality education to diverse classrooms in which pupils’ social backgrounds and intellectual capacities differ substantially.

-The children are assigned tasks that are open-ended and require different approaches and skills in order to be completed successfully.
-These kinds of tasks offer a chance for success and recognition also to those pupils, who are for instance more creative than exact or handier than verbal - latter qualities usually appreciated in the general school system.
-To provide an illustration, if a child has a difficulty to remember grammar exceptions, but at the same time has a strong visual memory and likes drawing, upon completion of a task that requires creating a crossword from the problematic words, they can be appraised for completing a task successfully and they get a chance to remember the grammar in a less-conventional way.
+Children are assigned tasks that are open-ended and require different approaches and skills in order to be completed successfully.
+These kinds of tasks offer a chance for success and recognition also to those pupils who are, for instance, more creative than precise, or more skilful with their hands than verbal – the latter qualities usually appreciated in the general school system.
+To provide an illustration, if a child has difficulty remembering grammar exceptions, but at the same time has a strong visual memory and likes drawing, then, upon completion of a task that requires creating a crossword from the problematic words, they can be praised for completing the task successfully and they get a chance to remember the grammar in a less conventional way.

-Most of the assignments are dealt with in the groups of four or five pupils.
-The group-work changes the atmosphere in the classroom from one of a competition to one of collaboration and it also alters power relations.
-It is no more just the teacher who is a source of knowledge, but the pupils become sources of knowledge for each other.
-As a consequence, the pupils begin to consult their classmates, they start to ask for help, but also to offer it, the communication increases (K. Nagy 2015).
+Most of the assignments are dealt with in groups of four or five pupils.
+Group work changes the atmosphere in the classroom from one of competition to one of collaboration, and it also alters power relations.
+It is no longer just the teacher who is a source of knowledge; the pupils become sources of knowledge for each other.
+As a consequence, the pupils begin to consult their classmates, they start to ask for help, but also to offer it, and communication increases (K. Nagy 2015).
 In this respect, KIP builds on the premise that the more children talk about the task and the more they collaborate, the more they learn.
-However, in order for the interaction to be productive, the group-work has to follow certain rules.
-The key to success of this program lies in the division of roles in the group - only when children know exactly what their responsibility is can they cooperate effectively.
-In this respect KIP differs from other kinds of group-work which, as other research show, do not always guarantee success (Cohen and Lotan 2014).
+However, in order for the interaction to be productive, the group work has to follow certain rules.
+The key to the success of this program lies in the division of roles in the group – only when children know exactly what their responsibility is can they cooperate effectively.
+In this respect, KIP differs from other kinds of group work which, as other research shows, do not always guarantee success (Cohen and Lotan 2014).

-The open-ended tasks and group-work are means leading to the third pillar which is status treatment, or suppressing status differences in the classroom.
-KIP builds on the presupposition that in any kind of a classroom setting, there are always children with higher and lower status.
-In this case “status" does not refer solely to the socio-economical status of children and their families, but is rather understood as a sum of socio-economical circumstances (such as e.g. class, ethnicity, family background…), peer status (mainly given by popularity) and intellectual capacities of a particular child.
-Even though the status of a child could vary in time and across subjects, research data show that children are always aware of their internal ranking and it is usually high-status pupils who get the most attention from their classmates as well as from the teachers.
-It was further proved that status differences impede effective learning as the low-status students are cut out from the learning process (Cohen and Lotan 2014).
+The open-ended tasks and group work are means leading to the third pillar, which is status treatment, or the suppression of status differences in the classroom.
+KIP builds on the presupposition that in any kind of classroom setting there are always children with higher and lower status.
+In this case, “status” does not refer solely to the socio-economic status of children and their families, but is rather understood as a sum of socio-economic circumstances (such as, e.g., class, ethnicity, family background…), peer status (mainly given by popularity) and the intellectual capacities of a particular child.
+Even though the status of a child may vary over time and across subjects, research data show that children are always aware of their internal ranking, and it is usually high-status pupils who get the most attention from their classmates as well as from the teachers.
+It has further been proven that status differences impede effective learning, as low-status students are cut out from the learning process (Cohen and Lotan 2014).
 Thus, the principal goal of KIP is to lessen status differences and allow all children to experience success in the classroom.
-This is done primarily through the inclusion of children with lower status into group-work, appreciating their specific contributions, enhancing their self-confidence and through all of this strengthening their position in the classroom.
+This is done primarily through the inclusion of children with lower status into group work, appreciating their specific contributions, enhancing their self-confidence and, through all of this, strengthening their position in the classroom.

 Practical implications of the program

-Moving forth from the KIP’s methodology, there are three rather practical implications of the program.
-These are defined with respect to pupils’ intellectual abilities, their social competencies and classroom management (Cohen and Lotan 2014, K Nagy 2012, 2015).
+Building on KIP’s methodology, there are three practical implications of the program.
+These relate to pupils’ intellectual abilities, their social competences and classroom management (Cohen and Lotan 2014; K. Nagy 2012, 2015, 2024).

-First of all, during KIP lessons, the children are obliged to cooperate and they spend more time in interaction with their peers than they would in a regular class setting.
-If we accept a premise that meaningful interaction over tasks helps to acquire a deeper understanding of the things learned and it enhances intellectual capacity, following research results might be interesting.
-As part of the research conducted in the Hejőkeresztúr school the level of a meaningful interaction during “normal” frontal classes and KIP classes was compared.
-If during a frontal lesson low status pupils interacted 0,33 times and high status 0,9 times, after introducing KIP the interaction of the low status children would increase nine-fold and of high status ones six-fold.
-The level of interaction thus not only significantly rose in both cases, but it also became more even between the low and high status students (K. Nagy 2005, 2015).
-This research thus contradicts the popular argument that education in heterogeneous classrooms harms the intellectual gains of the faster learners/ "clever children".
-Similar results were proposed also by other studies in different contexts (see e.g. Boaler 2006)
+First of all, during KIP lessons the children are required to cooperate, and they spend more time interacting with their peers than they would in a regular class setting.
+If we accept the premise that meaningful interaction over tasks helps to develop a deeper understanding of what is learned and enhances intellectual capacity, the following research results might be of interest.
+As part of research conducted at the Hejőkeresztúr school, the level of meaningful interaction during “normal” frontal classes and KIP classes was compared.
+If, during a frontal lesson, low-status pupils interacted 0.33 times and high-status pupils 0.9 times, then after introducing KIP the interaction of low-status children increased nine-fold and that of high-status ones six-fold.
+The level of interaction thus not only rose significantly in both groups but also became more even between low- and high-status students (K. Nagy 2005, 2015, 2024).
+This research therefore contradicts the popular argument that education in heterogeneous classrooms harms the intellectual gains of faster learners or “clever children.”
+Similar results have been proposed in other studies conducted in different contexts (see e.g. Boaler 2006).

-Secondly, group-work on open ended tasks requires cooperation and communication.
-This interaction does not only help pupils intellectually; it also enhances their social skills.
-When organized effectively, group-work helps to build friendships across status groups and ethnicity and reinforces empathy (Cohen and Lotan 2014).
-Through the development of communicative capacity and bridging status groups, KIP enhances social and cultural capital of pupils, lack of thereof often being identified to be at the roots of school malperformance (Bourdieu 1986).
+Secondly, group work on open-ended tasks requires cooperation and communication.
+This interaction not only helps pupils intellectually; it also develops their social skills.
+When organized effectively, group work helps to build friendships across status groups and ethnicities, and strengthens empathy (Cohen and Lotan 2014, Lotan 2024).
+Through the development of communicative capacity and by bridging status groups, KIP enhances pupils’ social and cultural capital, the lack of which is often identified as a root cause of school underperformance (Bourdieu 1986).

-Third, forming groups and assigning clear responsibilities to pupils help the teachers to manage heterogeneous classrooms more efficiently.
-It is no longer just the teacher who can provide answers to the questions, these are to be found among the peers engaged in the discussion in the first place.
-Introduction of the Complex Instruction Program into the teaching methods can thus help the teacher to address different learning needs and at least partially compensate for the lack of auxiliary team members, such as for instance teaching assistants.
-Given that missing capacities are often identified by teachers as a principal barrier to inclusive education (Gallová Kriglerová et al. 2015), this last contribution of KIP is not to be underestimated.
+Third, forming groups and assigning clear responsibilities to pupils helps teachers manage heterogeneous classrooms more efficiently.
+It is no longer just the teacher who can provide answers; these are found first among peers engaged in the discussion.
+Introducing the Complex Instruction Program into teaching methods can therefore help teachers address different learning needs and at least partially compensate for the lack of auxiliary staff members, such as teaching assistants.
+Given that missing capacities are often identified by teachers as a principal barrier to inclusive education (Gallová Kriglerová et al. 2015), this last contribution of KIP should not be underestimated.

 Principles

-- Be acutely sensitive to individual differences, including in prior knowledge.
+• Be acutely sensitive to individual differences, including prior knowledge.

-The main question for us is how we can create an equitable classroom how children work and learn together.
+The main question for us is how we can create an equitable classroom where children work and learn together.

-First we have to make clear what an equitable classroom looks like, how would we know one when we see one.
-One of the features of an equitable classroom is that all students have access to quality curriculum, intellectually challenging tasks, equal status interaction with their peers and with the teachers.
-A classroom, where the students can see each other as competent; contributing; learning; colleagues and peers, while engaging in serious content, is the ideal.
-They solve problems that are similar to real-life problems, they address dilemmas and they have interesting topics to talk about.
-The aim is that they do that democratically and equitably.
+First, we have to clarify what an equitable classroom looks like and how we would recognize one.
+One of the features of an equitable classroom is that all students have access to a quality curriculum, intellectually challenging tasks, and equal-status interaction with their peers and teachers.
+A classroom in which students see one another as competent, contributing, learning colleagues and peers while engaging with serious content is the ideal.
+They solve problems similar to real-life problems, address dilemmas and explore interesting topics.
+The aim is that they do all this democratically and equitably.

-What teachers sometimes mistake equity for is ‘friendliness’.
-We have to look for the answer in the group-work.
-We do see classrooms that use group-work that are indeed friendlier, because pupils know each other names, and they talk to one another a little bit more, but that still does not mean equal status interaction.
-They can be friendly but they don’t necessarily see particular students as competent.
-Therefore they are not seen as contributing to them or contributing to the group task.
+Teachers sometimes mistake equity for “friendliness.”
+We must look for the answer in group work.
+We do see classrooms where group work creates a friendlier atmosphere because pupils know each other’s names and talk a little more, but this still does not mean equal-status interaction.
+They may be friendly, but they do not necessarily see particular classmates as competent, and therefore they do not view them as contributing to the group or the task.

-We have to look for the suitable methods which are good to treat heterogeneous classroom.
-One of them is KIP, which is a status treating special cooperative work.
-The theoretical basis for the KIP particularly comes from a theory called expectation states theory.
-Status characteristics are features where society agrees that it is better to be in the high state than in the low state.
+We have to identify methods suited to treating heterogeneous classrooms.
+One of these is KIP, which uses a special form of cooperative work that addresses status.
+The theoretical basis for KIP comes particularly from expectation states theory.
+Status characteristics are features that society generally agrees are better to have in their high state rather than their low state.

-In classrooms, particularly elementary ones, reading ability is such a status characteristic.
-If we ask children to rank each other and themselves on their reading ability in classrooms, the children are able to rank themselves, where their ranking corresponded to the teacher’s ranking.
+In classrooms, especially in elementary settings, reading ability is such a status characteristic.
+If we ask children to rank one another and themselves on reading ability, they can do so accurately, and their rankings correspond closely to their teacher’s.

-Teachers should explain to the pupils that the task requires multiple intellectual abilities, hence in order to be able to complete a particular task, they need to make sure that they understand the text; they talk about the ideas; they summarize them in ways that make sense; they can explain it; they can synthesize; they can make a visual representation of the poem that they read; or they can paint a beautiful painting out of it.
-This particular task requires so many different things to do, that a single person will have a hard time doing it by themselves during the lesson; so the individual will need everybody and everybody’s expertise.
-There is no one person that is always successful at everything, which is a huge problem for the children who are always successful at everything in schools.
-The reason why they are always successful is that the tasks are so narrow.
-On these multi-dimensional, broad, rich tasks the pupils need many different ways of being smart.
+Teachers should explain to pupils that the task requires multiple intellectual abilities.
+To complete a particular task, they need to ensure they understand the text; talk about the ideas; summarize them meaningfully; explain and synthesize them; create a visual representation of a poem they read; or paint a beautiful picture inspired by it.
+Such a task requires so many different skills that no single person can easily complete it alone during the lesson; the individual will need everyone’s expertise.
+There is no one person who is always successful at everything, which is a major challenge for children who are consistently successful at narrow school tasks.
+They succeed because the tasks are so limited.
+With broad, multidimensional, rich tasks, pupils need many different ways of being smart.

-Howard Gardner talks about multiple intelligences.
-The most important thing that he did was that he made intelligence plural.
-He made ‘intelligences’, not only one intelligence.
-It is important to make the pupils aware that there are different pupils of capabilities, strengths and talents that they can contribute with.
-That comes from school, but also from our outside experiences.
+Howard Gardner speaks about multiple intelligences.
+The most important thing he did was to make intelligence plural—he introduced “intelligences,” not a single intelligence.
+It is important to make pupils aware that there are different capabilities, strengths and talents they can contribute, gained both in school and in outside experiences.

-Children come to school with such rich repertoires that the teachers never take advantage of, they never mind, they never give them opportunities to show how smart they are.
-When the students are actually working on these tasks and they require the multiply abilities, than the teacher can go around to observe and give specific feedback to all students particularly to the students who have never before been seen by their peers as contributors or as smart.
-So, the teachers can change expectations by praising a student more and more.
-The result of this is that when a student enters a new situation, he won’t automatically say that ‘this person is going to be the one who will solve the problem and I can just sit back’.
-They’ll all have to perform and do something to produce the task.
+Children come to school with such rich repertoires that teachers often fail to notice or use; they do not provide opportunities for children to show how smart they are.
+When pupils work on tasks requiring multiple abilities, teachers can observe and give specific feedback to all students, especially to those who have never before been seen by peers as contributors or as intelligent.
+Teachers can change expectations by praising such students increasingly.
+As a result, when a student enters a new situation, he will not automatically assume: “This person will solve the problem, and I can sit back.”
+Instead, all pupils will need to perform and contribute to producing the task.

-The message that we are trying to give is counter normative for schools where everything is so narrow, it is counter normative for teachers and it is counter cultural in many ways.
-The teachers always aim to find the best person in everything.
-In case of the KIP, it is more about looking at the richness.
-The advantage is that in the end, the pupils have the reading- the writing-, and the test taking skills as well.
-If the teachers have a rich task and they teach the pupils higher order thinking and deep conversation skills, they will do well on the test, too.
+The message we are trying to convey is counter-normative for schools where everything is narrow, counter-normative for teachers and, in many ways, counter-cultural.
+Teachers traditionally aim to find the “best” person at everything.
+In KIP, however, the focus shifts to appreciating richness.
+The advantage is that in the end pupils acquire reading, writing and test-taking skills as well.
+If teachers use rich tasks and teach higher-order thinking and deep conversation skills, pupils will perform well on tests too.

-In the equitable classroom the children have access to a quality curriculum.
-All the children understand that they will have an opportunity to demonstrate their smarts in different ways by different means and at different occasions.
-They understand that being smart can be learnt that is incremental and multi-dimensional.
-In an equitable classroom – and the teachers know that that’s where they get the most resistance, and also probably a lack of understanding – the achievement is clustered around a narrow, acceptable mean, meaning that there are only a very few children who are just bellow and some children who are above.
-It’s not a normal curve.
-The achievement in an equitable classroom is not the normal curve, because in the normal curve only 60 percent of the classroom is around the acceptable mean.
-We talk about achievement where we demonstrate what students know, what all students know in this graph.
-The KIP provides this result.
+In an equitable classroom, children have access to a quality curriculum.
+All pupils understand that they will have opportunities to demonstrate their intelligence in different ways, by different means, and on different occasions.
+They understand that being smart can be learned, and that it is incremental and multidimensional.
+In an equitable classroom—and teachers know this is where they face the most resistance and misunderstanding—achievement clusters around a narrow, acceptable mean, meaning that very few pupils are just below and some are above.
+It is not a normal curve.
+Achievement in an equitable classroom does not follow a normal distribution, because in a normal curve only about 60 percent of the class is near the acceptable mean.
+We speak about achievement by showing what students know—what all students know.
+KIP produces this result.

 Particular subjects

-Note!
-During the school term only 1/6 of lessons is organized according to KIP and in case of every subject.
+Note: During the school term, only 1/6 of lessons is organized according to KIP, and this applies to every subject.

-The features of the program is that multiple ability curricula are designed to foster the development of higher-order thinking skills through group-work activities organized around a central concept.
+The program features multiple-ability curricula designed to foster the development of higher-order thinking skills through group-work activities organized around a central concept.
 The tasks are open-ended, requiring students to work interdependently to solve problems.
-Most importantly, the tasks require a wide array of intellectual abilities so that students from diverse backgrounds and different levels of academic proficiency can make meaningful contributions to the group task.
+Most importantly, the tasks demand a wide range of intellectual abilities, enabling students from diverse backgrounds and different levels of academic proficiency to make meaningful contributions to the group task.

 21st century competences

-Our aim is to establish a problem based learning which involves the principles of construction, interaction, cognitive and meta-cognitive organizations.
-The aim of KIP is to encourage the constructive and correct criticism and to create self-criticism.
+Our aim is to establish problem-based learning that incorporates principles of construction, interaction, and both cognitive and metacognitive organization.
+The goal of KIP is to encourage constructive and appropriate criticism, as well as to cultivate self-critical thinking.

-As in the last decades labour was given much attendance, in modern societies every citizen needs developed basic skills and wide education to fulfil his commitment in both the labour market and in the private life.
+In recent decades, labour has received significant attention; however, in modern societies every citizen needs well-developed basic skills and broad education to fulfil their responsibilities both in the labour market and in private life.
 The main aim of our programmes is to develop these basic skills and competences.
-The healthy success orientations and sense of purposes which don’t degenerate into careerism, allow children tolerate failures, what is more harden on negative experiences, and courage them to achieve new results.
+Healthy success orientation and purposefulness—without degenerating into careerism—help children tolerate failure, learn from negative experiences, and gain the courage to achieve new results.

-We don’t prepare them for new workplace but we educate individuals for innovation who are able to develop and adapt for the fast changing world.
+We do not prepare them for a single workplace; instead, we educate individuals for innovation, who are able to develop and adapt to a rapidly changing world.

-We apply teaching methods and make the knowledge magnetic and attractive.
-We want to assure for disadvantaged children to get proper education, knowledge and skills and be motivated in learning.
+We apply teaching methods that make knowledge magnetic and attractive.
+We aim to ensure that disadvantaged children receive proper education, knowledge and skills, and that they remain motivated to learn.

-We put the emphasis on learning organization instead of learning centralization, to create an efficient institute where the situations conform to the necessities.
-Efficiency means the creation of cooperative abilities and skills which involves the development of adaptability, the division of work, the paying attention to each others, the creation of responsibility, to form debate skill, the treatment of conflict-solving, to know himself and peers.
+We place emphasis on learning organization rather than learning centralization, in order to create an efficient institution where situations adapt to necessities.
+Efficiency means developing cooperative abilities and skills, including adaptability, division of labour, attentiveness to others, responsibility, debate skills, conflict resolution, and self-knowledge.

 Technology

-The KIP is a technology on the surface but as I have mentioned, it is a status treating program under the surface.
+KIP appears as a technology on the surface, but as mentioned earlier, it is in essence a status-treatment program underneath.

-Our motto is „Everyone is good at something”.
-Following this idea, the teachers try to recognize special skills in all of their pupils and support them.
-The recognition of special skills creates a basis for status enhancement in the peer group.
+Our motto is “Everyone is good at something.”
+Following this idea, teachers strive to recognize special skills in all pupils and support them.
+Recognizing special skills provides a basis for enhancing status within the peer group.

-The KIP is helped by ICT technology.
-In the equitable classroom the children have access to a quality curriculum through digital devices as well.
-They understand that being familiar with ICT and being smart can be learnt and that is incremental and multi-dimensional.
-Usage of ICT makes children experts and they can show their talents, abilities and skills.
-Kids use ICT in many ways which helps their innovative thinking.
+KIP is supported by ICT tools.
+In an equitable classroom, children have access to a quality curriculum through digital devices as well.
+They understand that being familiar with ICT and being smart can be learned, and that both are incremental and multidimensional.
+Using ICT makes children experts in certain areas and allows them to show their talents, abilities and skills.
+They use ICT in various ways, which enhances their innovative thinking.

-In 2015 to use ICT, each KIP school has been granted tablets by the Vodafone Hungary Foundation to promote successful learning.
-1400 tablets are available for the 42 KIP schools.
+In 2015, to support the use of ICT, each KIP school received tablets from the Vodafone Hungary Foundation to promote successful learning.
+A total of 1,400 tablets are available for the 42 KIP schools.

-- Hejőkeresztúr school helped to develop the Geomatech program (www.tananyag.geomatech.hu) taking part in the modernization of teaching and learning.
-Experience based and playful online learning tasks have been developed since 2014 using the Geogebra software.
-The free online task database has been created for all the 12 grades of public education in Math.
-10% of the tasks are KIP lesson plans developed by Hejőkeresztúr.
+• Geomatech program: Developed with the participation of the Hejőkeresztúr school, this program supports the modernization of teaching and learning.
+Since 2014, experience-based and playful online learning tasks have been developed using GeoGebra software.
+A free online task database is available for all 12 grades in mathematics.
+Ten percent of the tasks are KIP lesson plans developed by Hejőkeresztúr.

-- For teacher education: The University of Technical Sciences, Budapest – which has a Centre for Educating Technical Teachers - organized a blended training for teachers in cooperation with the Hejőkeresztúr School.
-Teachers learn how to treat academically and socially diverse classrooms at secondary schools.
+• Teacher education: The University of Technical Sciences in Budapest, which has a Centre for Educating Technical Teachers, organized blended training for teachers in cooperation with the Hejőkeresztúr School.
+Teachers learn how to manage academically and socially diverse classrooms in secondary schools.

 Assessment

-The assessment of students in a KIP class is only verbal and always positive.
-The important aspect of a KIP class is to encourage students and praise different skills each of the student has, as an important and necessary part of the group.
-This directly undervalues the idea that only students that do well in Languages and Math are worthy of appreciation and gives space to applaud students for different and multiple skills they have (e.g. constructing, drawing, managing teams, being empathic and kind, presenting).
-Special appreciation is given to students that helped others during the group-work at the end of the class.
-Therefore 5 minutes’ reflection time at the end of the class is important in order to evaluate these special skills in order to, inter alia, elevate the status role of student that might be under-appreciated by their classmates, but has individual skills that should be praised for.
+Assessment of students in a KIP class is exclusively verbal and always positive.
+The main aim is to encourage students and praise the variety of skills each student possesses as an important and necessary part of the group.
+This directly challenges the idea that only students who excel in Languages and Mathematics deserve appreciation and opens space to acknowledge a wide range of skills (e.g., constructing, drawing, team management, empathy, kindness, presenting).
+Special appreciation is given to students who helped others during group work.
+Therefore, the five-minute reflection time at the end of the class is crucial for evaluating these special skills and, among other things, for elevating the status of students who might be under-appreciated by their classmates but possess valuable individual talents.

 Professional learning

-At the beginning, when the school started to use KIP, the attitude of teachers towards the new program was very diverse: some 1/3 was enthusiastic, 1/3 was waiting how it will go and 1/3 of the teachers thought there was no need for the program.
-After a while, however, the teachers started to talk to each other and shared their views on what the program had brought in the area of behaviour and learning and they had realized the progress.
-It took about 3 years to get all the teachers on board.
-17 years after, all teachers use the KIP and advocate for it.
-Some of the teachers themselves have become experts on the program and provide advice and mentoring to new teachers interested in KIP or to other schools in Hungary.
+At the beginning of using KIP, teachers’ attitudes toward the new program were varied: about one-third were enthusiastic, one-third waited to see how it would work, and one-third believed there was no need for the program.
+After some time, however, teachers began to talk to one another and shared their views on changes in behaviour and learning, and they recognized the progress.
+It took about three years to get all teachers on board.
+Seventeen years later, all teachers use and advocate for KIP.
+Some have become experts on the program and provide advice and mentoring to new teachers interested in KIP or to other schools in Hungary.

-KIP is not only a methodological program of teaching – it presupposes a change of paradigm of how we look on pupils, especially the most disadvantaged ones, such as the Roma pupils from poor socio-economical background very often are.
-KIP philosophy regards every child as capable of learning and aiming high and being intrinsically skilled – it is only the role of the teacher to guide those special skills into life.
-This ideological turn into how we look on pupils might thus be the most challenging one for a lot of schools.
+KIP is not only a methodological program of teaching—it presupposes a paradigm shift in how we view pupils, especially the most disadvantaged ones, such as Roma pupils from poor socio-economic backgrounds.
+KIP philosophy regards every child as capable of learning, aiming high and possessing intrinsic strengths; it is the teacher’s role to guide these special skills into practice.
+This ideological shift in how we perceive pupils may be the most challenging aspect for many schools to adopt.

 Organisational demands of widespread adoption

-The KIP clearly shows that one of the strongest assets of the program is its transferability to different cultural and institutional contexts.
-This capacity to adapt the exact “know-how” of the program, while still staying firm in the program’s philosophy and main methodological principles, makes it a powerful method applicable in a wide range of schools across different educational contexts.
+KIP clearly shows that one of the strongest assets of the program is its transferability to different cultural and institutional contexts.
+This capacity to adapt the exact “know-how” of the program, while still remaining firm in its philosophy and main methodological principles, makes it a powerful method applicable in a wide range of schools across different educational environments.

-KIP can be applied at any school without major changes in its organizational structure, funding or even teaching curricula.
+KIP can be applied in any school without major changes in its organizational structure, funding or even teaching curricula.

-The main two preconditions for the successful adaptation of the program are participation at the KIP teachers’ training and willingness to change teaching philosophy from the one focused on achievement to the one acknowledging multiple abilities.
-In the upcoming lines, we elaborate on both of these points more in detail.
-When talking about applying KIP as a good practice in another school, we further identify one more important factor and that is the wider institutional cooperation.
+The two main preconditions for the successful adaptation of the program are participation in KIP teacher training and a willingness to change the teaching philosophy from one focused on achievement alone to one that acknowledges multiple abilities.
+In the following lines, we elaborate on both of these points in more detail.
+When discussing KIP as a good practice to be implemented in another school, we identify an additional important factor: wider institutional cooperation.

-We had been using KIP for 9 years when we began its dissemination.
+We had been using KIP for nine years when we began its dissemination.

 Teacher trainings

-The programme is excellent.
-The first part of the programme is a 30 or 60 hour training – mostly for larger groups of a single school -, where teachers get familiar with the KIP methodology.
-The training material has been developed by the school head in cooperation with the Miskolc University and Eszterházy Károly Egyetem, Eger, where she has also been teaching KIP methodology for the future teachers.
-The programme enables the participants to apply the KIP methodology in heterogeneous student groups in order to help the talented, the underachieving talented and the children who are lagging behind equally; also to handle social status problems and to create a dynamic learning community where everybody is appreciated and all members improve.
-We have been shaping the program according to the experience, and nowadays involve learners in the process which makes the training even more convincing and valid.
+The programme is well established.
+The first part is a 30- or 60-hour training—usually for larger staff groups from a single school—during which teachers become familiar with the KIP methodology.
+The training material was developed by the school head in cooperation with the University of Miskolc and Eszterházy Károly University in Eger, where she has also been teaching KIP methodology to future teachers.
+The programme enables participants to apply KIP in heterogeneous student groups in order to support talented pupils, underachieving talented pupils and those who are lagging behind, and to address social status problems while creating a dynamic learning community where everybody is appreciated and all members improve.
+We have been shaping the program according to experience, and nowadays we also involve learners in the process, which makes the training even more convincing and valid.

-On the basis of this training, participants who have been convinced and motivated start applying the KIP in their daily routines.
+On the basis of this training, participants who are convinced and motivated begin to apply KIP in their daily routines.
 Mentoring is provided by KIP trainers for a whole academic year.
-Freshly trained teachers can decide when and with what topic they want to use the method.
+Newly trained teachers can decide when and with which topic they want to use the method.
 When a lesson plan is prepared, they discuss it with their mentors online in an interactive process.

-Mentoring also means bilateral visits: new KIP teachers can go and see lessons at Hejőkeresztúr or other KIP schools, and the mentors go and observe lessons at the joining schools once a month.
-When the academic year is over, and the new school decides to apply the methodology, there is another four-year cycle during which help is provided by the trainers.
+Mentoring also involves bilateral visits: new KIP teachers can visit lessons at Hejőkeresztúr or other KIP schools, and mentors go to observe lessons at the joining schools once a month.
+When the academic year is over and the new school decides to continue applying the methodology, there is a further four-year cycle during which support is provided by the trainers.
 It is a slow process, but changing the pedagogical culture takes time.

-In 2016, KIP network introduced their work at the Hungarian Science Academy.
+In 2016, the KIP network presented its work at the Hungarian Academy of Sciences.

-As a result of network building and active participation in different national projects, the KIP programme has become well known.
-Because of our success with socially disadvantaged children, some key players in the government and in business sector have taken notice of the school and showed interest in disseminating the KIP methodology.
+As a result of network building and active participation in various national projects, the KIP programme has become well known.
+Because of our success with socially disadvantaged children, some key actors in government and in the business sector have taken notice of the school and shown interest in disseminating the KIP methodology.

-- The University of Technical Sciences, Budapest – which has a Centre for Educating Technical Teachers – has organised trainings for teachers in cooperation with the Hejőkeresztúr School.
+The University of Technical Sciences in Budapest – which has a Centre for Educating Technical Teachers – has organized trainings for teachers in cooperation with the Hejőkeresztúr School.

-- An EU founded project on maths and sciences (Geomatech, www.geomatech.hu) invited the school to take part in the modernization of teaching and learning these subjects.
-Experience based and playful online learning tasks have been developed since 2014, using the Geogebra software.
-An online task database has been created for all the 12 grades of public education.
+An EU-funded project on mathematics and sciences (Geomatech) invited the school to take part in modernizing the teaching and learning of these subjects.
+Experience-based and playful online learning tasks have been developed since 2014 using GeoGebra software.
+An online task database has been created for all 12 grades of public education.

-- I, beside Hejőkeresztúrprimary school is/was a part time lecturer at more universities (Miskolc University, ELTE University in Budapest, Eszterházy University in Eger).
-I use the KIP-method at the initial phase of teacher education, my students meet this method in both practice and theory.
-As a part of their initial teacher education, the students can visit the Hejőkeresztúr School and this way they take part in experiential learning.
+I, besides working at the Hejőkeresztúr Primary School, am/was a part-time lecturer at several universities (University of Miskolc, Eötvös Loránd University in Budapest, Eszterházy University in Eger).
+I use the KIP method in the initial phase of teacher education; my students encounter this method in both practice and theory.
+As part of their initial teacher education, students can visit the Hejőkeresztúr School and thus take part in experiential learning.

-- A Regional Methodological Centre of the Hejőkeresztúr model was established at Miskolc University at the end of 2015, within the framework of the Social Renewal Operational Programme.
-The centre caters for those groups of teachers who work with multiple disadvantaged children and who are ready to use the KIP method.
-This Centre gives place to the trainings and further network building.
+A Regional Methodological Centre of the Hejőkeresztúr model was established at the University of Miskolc at the end of 2015 within the framework of the Social Renewal Operational Programme.
+The centre serves groups of teachers working with multiply disadvantaged children who are ready to use the KIP method.
+The centre hosts trainings and further network-building activities.

-The KIP program is the basis of a massive school development program, called Complex Basic Program which aims at decreasing early school leaving by training the teachers of endangered schools.
+The KIP program is also the basis of a large-scale school development initiative called the Complex Basic Program, which aims to decrease early school leaving by training teachers in endangered schools.

-What seems to be crucial in successful dissemination of the program is that the training includes a follow-up mentorship.
-This is done by pairing one of the Hejőkeresztúr teachers with one of the new KIP schools.
-This practice helps teachers to adapt to the new method, to consult activities designed for the KIP lessons and to seek support in case of complications.
+A crucial element in the successful dissemination of the program is that the training includes follow-up mentorship.
+This is done by pairing one teacher from Hejőkeresztúr with one of the new KIP schools.
+This practice helps teachers adapt to the new method, consult on activities designed for KIP lessons and seek support in case of difficulties.

-I also emphasize necessity of the school's own motivation in entering the program.
-We trained also schools that were forced to take part in the training through the project of the Miskolc authority but did not have a good experience with that.
-When the teachers are not really willing to change the way they teach, then training them in KIP is not really useful.
-But what could motivate the other schools to get involved in the program?
-The most powerful motivation usually lies within local problems.
-The pupils might not want to learn, they might not be motivated, their behaviour might be problematic… these kind of reasons usually lead to school's enrolment in the training cycle.
-As the Hejőkeresztúr case shows, the KIP can help the schools to address them more efficiently.
+I also emphasize the necessity of the school’s own motivation in entering the program.
+We have also trained schools that were compelled to participate in the training through a project of the Miskolc authority, and that did not result in a positive experience.
+When teachers are not genuinely willing to change the way they teach, training them in KIP is not really useful.
+What, then, can motivate other schools to join the program?
+The strongest motivation usually lies in local problems.
+Pupils may not want to learn, may not be motivated, or may behave in problematic ways… such reasons typically lead a school to enrol in the training cycle.
+As the Hejőkeresztúr case shows, KIP can help schools address these issues more effectively.

-For the successful implementation of KIP is teachers’ willingness to change their educational perspective.
-Working with KIP requires a change in pedagogues’ understanding of their role as teachers, as well as a different approach to the assessment of their pupils’ capacities and abilities.
-Qualities recognized in the general school system are typically performance oriented; a successful pupil is the one who can meet the criteria set by the school curriculum and perform well in tests.
-As opposed to this, KIP calls for acknowledgment of multiple talents and abilities.
-Such a perspective, first of all, requires teachers to create a working milieu, in which multiple talents can be manifested.
-It requires teachers to recognize those talents and to provide positive feedback.
-Teachers are required to step back and provide more space for creative solutions.
-As it follows, in order to start working with KIP many mental shifts have to be done on the side of the teachers.
+For the successful implementation of KIP, teachers’ willingness to change their educational perspective is essential.
+Working with KIP requires a shift in teachers’ understanding of their role, as well as a different approach to assessing pupils’ capacities and abilities.
+Qualities recognized in the general school system are typically performance-oriented; a successful pupil is the one who can meet the criteria set by the curriculum and perform well in tests.
+In contrast, KIP calls for the acknowledgment of multiple talents and abilities.
+Such a perspective requires teachers, first of all, to create a working environment in which multiple talents can be expressed.
+It requires them to recognize these talents and to provide positive feedback.
+Teachers are expected to step back and allow more space for creative solutions.
+Consequently, in order to start working with KIP, many mental shifts have to occur on the side of the teachers.

 Specific aspects that must be practised for the approach to be effective

-Important fact highlighted is that the whole school team has to take part in the training, not just one or two teachers.
-Adopting KIP requires a certain change of teaching perspective, attitude, culture and that can be done only when the experience from the training is shared.
-Independent visionaries are usually not successful in spreading the message and schools’ attempts to implement KIP in those cases typically end up with a partial or no victory.
+An important point to highlight is that the whole school team has to take part in the training, not just one or two teachers.
+Adopting KIP requires a change in teaching perspective, attitude and culture, and this can only happen when the training experience is shared.
+Isolated visionaries are usually not successful in spreading the message, and in those cases schools’ attempts to implement KIP tend to end in partial or no success.

-The teachers have to learn their new role during the lessons: the positive reinforcement and praise are vital.
-The important aspect of a KIP class is to encourage students and praise different skills each of the students has, as an important and necessary part of the group.
+Teachers have to learn their new role during lessons: positive reinforcement and praise are vital.
+A key aspect of a KIP class is to encourage students and praise the different skills each student has, as an important and necessary part of the group.

 The operation of the network

-In spreading KIP as a good practice the wider institutional cooperation plays a major role.
-It is not anymore just the school alone that follows the program and is open to sharing it.
-The involvement of the scholars and civic actors makes the program accessible for the future teachers through the university courses, for the current teachers through the training, but also for the other stakeholders as a part of the dissemination and advocacy activities.
-In this sense, the cooperation between the three institutions, the school, the university and the non-governmental organization is rather vital and it creates an effective platform that is successful in spreading KIP to different schools.
+In spreading KIP as a good practice, wider institutional cooperation plays a major role.
+It is no longer just the school itself that follows the program and is open to sharing it.
+The involvement of scholars and civic actors makes the program accessible to future teachers through university courses, to current teachers through training, and to other stakeholders through dissemination and advocacy activities.
+In this sense, cooperation between three types of institutions—the school, the university and non-governmental organizations—is vital and creates an effective platform for spreading KIP to different schools.

 Our website is www.komplexinstrukcio.hu.

-There are four books and video-films to learn more about KIP.
+There are four books and several video films through which one can learn more about KIP.

-We have annual meeting.
-This year it took place in March.
+We have an annual meeting; this year it took place in March.

 Evaluation

-In case of Hejőkeresztúr the KIP has proved.
-Due to this approach, each child of the Hejőkeresztúr primary school completes their primary education and is able to take part in secondary education (starting at grade 9 in Hungary).
-Almost 70% of the graduates go to a kind of secondary school that provides high-school graduation, the others enrol to lower level vocational education.
+In the case of Hejőkeresztúr, KIP has proved its effectiveness.
+Due to this approach, every child at the Hejőkeresztúr Primary School completes primary education and is able to continue in secondary education (starting at grade 9 in Hungary).
+Almost 70% of graduates enrol in a type of secondary school that leads to a high-school graduation certificate, while the others enrol in lower-level vocational education.

-The school results in the national competence tests are at an average level, despite the fact that there is a very high rate of socio-economically disadvantaged children and children who have learning and behavioural difficulties.
-They achieve 10-15% higher scores than other schools of the same socio-cultural background.
-There is no aggressive behaviour, and nobody is absent without leave.
-The school climate is peaceful, there is no drop-out or failure, and nobody is expected to take the same grade twice as it was frequent before, as the school head recalls.
+The school’s results in national competence tests are at the national average, despite a very high proportion of socio-economically disadvantaged children and children with learning and behavioural difficulties.
+They achieve 10–15% higher scores than other schools with a similar socio-cultural background.
+There is no aggressive behaviour and no unauthorized absence.
+The school climate is peaceful; there is no dropout or failure, and no pupil is expected to repeat a grade, as frequently happened before, according to the school head.

-Data is available for the last 10 years, when the programme has been in full operation.
-There is no recent data on raising the level of achievement, since it is a program that has been running for more than 17 years, and in the recent years we have “just” been sustaining the results that had been achieved.
+Data are available for the last ten years, during which the programme has been in full operation.
+There is no recent data on further increases in achievement levels, since this is a program that has been running for more than 17 years, and in recent years we have “only” been sustaining the results that had already been achieved.

-The school has become a learning community over the years, and we also learnt how to teach other teachers, how to disseminate their philosophy and methodology.
-We created two kinds of professional networks:
+The school has become a learning community over the years, and we have also learned how to teach other teachers and how to disseminate our philosophy and methodology.
+We have created two kinds of professional networks:

-- one for making their dissemination process more effective (partnerships with universities, teaching the method in initial trainings, having common trainings);
+• one to make the dissemination process more effective (partnerships with universities, teaching the method in initial teacher training, organizing joint trainings);

-- one for the 71 schools which they have already trained and who started working according to the methodology.
+• one for the 71 schools that have already been trained and that have started working according to the methodology.

-The biggest achievement is that the children are “teachable” and cooperative.
-It is also worth mentioning that there is a young teacher in the staff who had been taught the program by the school headmistress at the university, spent her compulsory field practice at the school and now is doing her PhD studies on KIP.
+The greatest achievement is that the children are “teachable” and cooperative.
+It is also worth mentioning that there is a young teacher on the staff who was taught the program by the school headmistress at the university, completed her compulsory field practice at the school, and is now doing her PhD on KIP.

-As the principal started as an average PE and engineer teacher, and over the years, I have become a teacher researcher, have done my PhD and secondary doctorate, have written books on the methodology.
+The principal started as an average PE and engineering teacher and, over the years, has become a teacher-researcher, completed a PhD and a secondary doctorate, and written books on the methodology.

-In case of the schools of the network the application and monitoring have become conscious as well.
-We have several close monitoring methods to follow each individual student to see how the absence and failure rates are changing, who goes to what kind of secondary education etc. Our in-school monitoring process also focuses on different aspects of the KIP lessons, compared to the traditional ones, such as:
+In the schools of the network, implementation and monitoring have also become more conscious.
+We have several close monitoring methods to follow each individual student and see how absence and failure rates change, and what type of secondary education they move on to.
+Our in-school monitoring process also focuses on different aspects of KIP lessons compared to traditional ones, such as:

-- speech and activity frequency of children with low and high social statuses;
+• frequency of speech and activity among children with low and high social status;

-- the effect of the social status on pupil performance;
+• the effect of social status on pupil performance;

-- dissolving original social status/rising the status within the group by ever-changing KIP roles in group activities;
+• dissolving original social status/raising status within the group through ever-changing KIP roles in group activities;

-- sociometry to see the change of central and marginal indicators, etc.
+• sociometry to trace changes in central and marginal positions, etc.

-In Hejőkeresztúr the programs which reinforce the result of KIP are the following:
+In Hejőkeresztúr, the following programs reinforce the results of KIP:

-- When we encounter a new phenomenon, we try and find some solutions and now we are working on them.
-One of them is the case with the low level of achievement on reading tests.
-We introduced a kind of reading programs for the elementary grades (one – four).
-It means that the pupils regularly read aloud to each other in pairs, first changing after each sentence, later after each paragraph, and in the end they tell each other what they have read (but it is a bit more complex.
+• When we encounter a new phenomenon, we try to find solutions and work on them.
+One example is the low achievement level in reading tests.
+We introduced a special reading program for the elementary grades (1–4).
+Pupils regularly read aloud to each other in pairs, first switching after each sentence, later after each paragraph, and finally retelling to each other what they have read (in a slightly more complex way).

-- We were also discontented (in 2005) with the low parental engagement and introduced the “Dialogue between generations” program.
-Children draw their family trees and label each member with a special skill they have.
-They, as a class choose five family members, and invite them for a learning occasion.
-There are five groups and an adult speaks about the skill they have to each group.
-The kids pre-prepare questions to ask in order to have a more vivid conversation.
-They tell the other groups what they have learnt from the guest, then go on the internet to find some presents for the adults, which can be a trick or a recipe in connection with the skill they have spoken about.
+• We were also dissatisfied (in 2005) with low parental engagement and introduced the “Dialogue between generations” program.
+Children draw their family trees and label each member with a special skill.
+As a class, they select five family members and invite them to a learning event.
+There are five groups in the class, and each adult speaks about their skill to one group.
+The children prepare questions in advance to make the conversation more vivid.
+Afterwards, they report to the other groups what they learned from the guest and then search the internet for a suitable gift for the adult, such as a trick or a recipe related to the skill they presented.

-- There has been a state initiative to introduce playful learning in which school staffs could learn how board games can raise motivation, help the talented, as well as to develop logic and social competences (in 2004).
-Hejőkeresztúr School found that it suited our philosophy, and have been using board games during classes and as extracurricular activities for years.
-This proved to be an additional opportunity to make more pupils succeed.
+• A state initiative was launched in 2004 to introduce playful learning, through which school staff could learn how board games can raise motivation, support talented pupils and develop logical and social competences.
+Hejőkeresztúr School found that this approach suited our philosophy and has been using board games in classes and as extracurricular activities for years.
+This has provided an additional opportunity for more pupils to succeed.

-A teacher trainee from Miskolc University carried out a research on the effects of KIP on other lesson, and came to the expectable result that other lessons are also mostly cooperative and several elements of the KIP-methodology appear in non-KIP lessons unintentionally.
+• A teacher trainee from the University of Miskolc carried out research on the effects of KIP on other lessons and arrived at the expected result that other lessons are also mostly cooperative and that several elements of KIP methodology appear unintentionally in non-KIP lessons.

 And the last one: mainstreaming innovation in school education